What are the 7 traps?

 - Familiarity Bias – Gravitating toward products and investments that you know over unknown options, which may be better.

 While some of them may be pretty similar I’m sure we all have a tendency to fall into one of the traps from time to time.
 For me, it’s probably “Restraint Bias” – especially once I’ve gotten an idea in my head that I want something.
 How about you?
-What’s your biggest trap?mailing list, or at least using my affiliate link when buying from Amazon 🙂
+What’s your biggest trap?subscribe to the newsletter to stay up to date!

 You or someone you know looking to buy or sell?